 UPRR operates through the study area in the LOSSAN corridor.
 The LOSSAN Rail Corridor Strategic Implementation Plan (LOSSAN Rail Corridor Agency 2012) projects that the daily freight train trips within the corridor are expected to grow from 11 in 2014 to 18 in 2030.
-Caltrans has released the Final 2018 California State Rail Plan, which provides a new framework for planning and implementing California's rail network for the next 20 years and beyond.
+The California Department of Transportation (Caltrans) has released the Final 2018 California State Rail Plan, which provides a new framework for planning and implementing California's rail network for the next 20 years and beyond.